 I arrived on an assignment in Westminster a few days before Boris Johnson announced to prorogue Parliament which brought out demonstrators in London.

 I had left my camera at home and had to pay £144 for it to be couriered overnight.
-Instead of packing my charger, my dad put my external DVD player in the box and my camera was flat.
+Instead of packing my charger, my dad put my external DVD player in the box and my battery was flat.

 I paid the porter to take my battery to a camera shop in Victoria for them to charge for an hour before my break.
 Then had two hours to photograph a demonstration before rushing back to my job with The Baroness, an ex peer from the House of Lords.